RSE-Cambridge/data-acc/README.md

 # Deprecated Repository

-**This repository is no longer maintained and it's dependancies may contain seurity bugs - you at your own risk.**
+**This repository is no longer maintained and it's dependancies may contain security bugs - you at your own risk.**

 # Data Accelerator